PRECIOUS-Gold hits 17-month low as investors seek refuge in dollar

 * GRAPHIC-2018 asset returns: tmsnrt.rs/2jvdmXl

-* Weak rand supports platinum production in South Africa (Updates throughout, changes dateline from LONDON)
+* Weak rand supports platinum production in South Africa (Updates prices, adds investor quote, technicals)

 By Zandi Shabalala

-LONDON, Aug 13 (Reuters) - Gold prices hit 17-month lows on Monday, losing out to U.S. Treasuries and a stronger dollar as investors sought refuge from a financial market rout triggered by a crashing Turkish lira.
+LONDON, Aug 13 (Reuters) - Gold prices sank below $1,200 per ounce for the first time in 17 months on Monday, losing out to U.S. Treasuries and a stronger dollar as investors sought refuge from a financial market rout triggered by a crashing Turkish lira.

 Investors traditionally use gold as a means of preserving the value of their assets during times of political and economic uncertainty and inflation.